South Africa

 %

-South Africa’s values (USD)
+South Africa’s Global Scale Weight calculation (USD)

 Inward foreign direct investment